carbonplan/offsets-db-data/docs/glossary.md

+# Glossary

-# Definitions of some of the technical terms used in OffsetsDB
+Definitions of some of the technical terms used in OffsetsDB

 ## Terms that apply to offset projects